anngroong/podcasts/content/episode/174-arthur-khachatryan-resistance-movement-and-the-sullivan-plan.md

 * What explains the long pause in opposition protests?
 * On Nov 5 will protesters be told to go home again and wait for further news?
 * Is it still the goal of the opposition to remove Nikol Pashinyan?

+## Wrap-up

+We hope you found our Week in Review helpful.
+We invite your feedback and your suggestions.
+You can find us on most social media and podcast platforms.
+Thanks to Laura Osborn for the music on our podcasts.